BMO Capital Markets lifts Advanced Micro Devices Inc. [AMD] price estimate. Who else is bullish?

-Advanced Micro Devices Inc. [NASDAQ: AMD] plunged by -$2.99 during the normal trading session on Friday and reaching a high of $90.69 during the day while it closed the day at $88.10.
+Advanced Micro Devices Inc. [NASDAQ: AMD] loss -0.64% on the last trading session, reaching $87.54 price per share at the time.
 The company report on July 20, 2022 that Nick Lazaridis Appointed AMD Senior Vice President, Sales, EMEA, India and APJ.

 3 Tiny Stocks Primed to Explode